MaxLaumeister/EstateVault/README.md

 * Truffle-Assertions
 * OpenZeppelin

-**TODO:** Write a short *Getting Started* guide.
+**TODO:** Write short *Getting Started: As A User* and *Getting Started: As A Developer* guides.

-## Future Plans

-Ideally, each *Ethereum Estate Wallet* instance should itself be an ERC-721 token.
-This would allow wallet ownership to show up on block explorers, and allow ownership to be transferred via standard Ethereum wallet functionality.

-Then, beneficiary access could be simplified to calling a function that yanks ownership from the owner (when allowed to do so).

 ## Disclaimer

 This project is purely academic, incomplete, not properly tested, and not intended to secure real cryptocurrency of value on any "mainnet".
-I take no responsibility for any lost funds as a result of using code found in this repository.
+I take no responsibility for any lost funds as a result of using any code found in this repository.
 Please read the MIT License disclaimer in the `LICENSE` file for more details.